Car insurance buyers' guide

 Car insurance premiums vary from person to person and car to car, as lots of different factors are taken into account from your age to your address to your driving experience.

-The lower the risk you present, the lower your car insurance premium is likely to be.
 Find out more about how your car insurance prices can be impacted by different personal factors with our guide.

 Car insurance groups

-Car insurance groups range from group 1 (the cheapest to insure) to group 50 (the most expensive).
 These groups are broadly set by The Group Rating Panel and administered by Thatcham research, and Admiral takes these groups into account when calculating our car insurance premiums.

 Groups don’t just depend on the value of the car; they depend on the type of car, and the likelihood that they will be driven a certain way.